 On the brighter side, there are also hubs in East Africa that have successfully connected several entrepreneurs with investors, with collaboration to build the capacity of these hubs a lot can be achieved.

-One of the primary goals for Holland House Hargeisa is to be a centre that connects and links individuals, businesses and institutions alike whether they reside here in Somaliland or in the Netherlands.
+One of the primary goals for Dutch Spot Hargeisa is to be a centre that connects and links individuals, businesses and institutions alike whether they reside here in Somaliland or in the Netherlands.

 The private sector in Somaliland is now thriving and has the potential to contribute improved economic growth, create more job opportunities for the Somali youth, but the industry lacks the necessary capacity to unlock for Small and Medium businesses to sustain, the early life of start-up enterprises is a difficult period.